Using Your Veteran's Benefits

 Edith Nourse Rogers Science Technology Engineering Math (STEM) Scholarship

-Effective August 1, 2019, VA launched the Edith Nourse Rogers STEM Scholarship.
+Effective Aug.
+1, 2019, VA launched the Edith Nourse Rogers STEM Scholarship.
 It is a provision of the Harry W. Colmery Veterans Educational Assistance Act (Forever GI Bill®) that gives extra benefits to students training in the high-demand fields of Science, Technology, Engineering, and Math (STEM).
 Obtaining a degree in these areas may require more training than other fields.
-This provision aims to help cover that difference and give additional incentive for students who choose the careers our society needs most.
+This provision aims to help cover that difference and give additional incentive for students who choose the careers our society needs most.The STEM Scholarship will provide up to nine months of additional Post-9/11 GI Bill® benefits (to a maximum of $30,000) to qualifying Veterans and Fry Scholars seeking an undergraduate STEM degree or who have earned a STEM degree and are seeking a teaching certification.

 Who is eligible for the Rogers STEM Scholarship?

-Student must be enrolled in an undergraduate STEM degree or an undergraduate dual degree that includes at least one STEM program requiring at least 120 semester (or 180 quarter) credit hours for completion or
+Student must be enrolled in an undergraduate STEM degree or an undergraduate dual degree that includes at least one STEM program requiring at least 120 semester (or 180 quarter) credit hours for completion or- Hold a bachelor’s degree in a STEM field and accepted or enrolled in a Teaching Certification program; or

-• Hold a bachelor’s or graduate degree in a STEM field and enrolled in a covered clinical training program; and
+- Hold a bachelor’s or graduate degree in a STEM field and enrolled in a covered clinical training program; and

-• Must have completed at least 60 semester hours or 90 quarter credit hours toward the STEM degree and;
+- Must have completed at least 60 semester hours or 90 quarter credit hours toward the STEM degree and;

-• Must have or will exhaust their Post-9/11 GI Bill® entitlement within six months based on their current enrollment(s)
+- Must have or will exhaust their Post-9/11 GI Bill® entitlement within six months based on their current enrollment(s).

 More factors to know:

-• Priority will be given to individuals who are entitled to 100% of Post-9/11 GI Bill® benefits and to those who require the most credit hours.
+- Priority will be given to individuals who are entitled to 100% of Post-9/11 GI Bill® benefits and to those who require the most credit hours.

-• Chapter 33 private school academic year maximum rates apply to the STEM scholarship program.
+- Chapter 33 private school academic year maximum rates apply to the STEM scholarship program.

-• The Yellow Ribbon Program is not available with STEM.
+- The Yellow Ribbon Program is not available with STEM.
 Schools may apply Yellow Ribbon funding, but VA can't match it.

-• These additional benefits can't be transferred to dependents.
+- These additional benefits can't be transferred to dependents.

-• Fry Scholars are eligible to apply for the Rogers STEM Scholarship.
+- Fry Scholars are eligible to apply for the Rogers STEM Scholarship.

 What fields of study qualify for the Rogers STEM Scholarship?